Ordyx POS Review

 If you’re not convinced by Ordyx, here are some alternatives to consider:

 If you want to keep costs down, but need something with more features than Ordyx, we recommend Square for Restaurants.
-This software costs $60 per month for a single terminal and an additional $40 for every terminal thereafter.
+This software can cost you depending on the plan you choose—although there is a free version.
 For your money you get built-in payment processing and in-depth order, menu, floor plan, inventory, and employee management functions.
 You’ll also get to use Square’s POS hardware, which is very popular among small business owners.

 If you’re willing to pay a little extra for a full-service restaurant POS system, we recommend TouchBistro.
 With TouchBistro, you get every tool you need to manage your restaurant, including payment processing and floor plan, inventory, customer, employee, menu, and order management.
 TouchBistro also has some nice add-on features, such as a kitchen display system, digital menu board, self-ordering kiosk, and customer facing display.
 Plus, you can bundle your hardware and software together and pay for both month-to-month.
 Prices start at $105 per month, excluding payment processing.